leptonai/leptonai/misc/tuna/tuna-user-guide.md

 lep tuna info -n my-tuna-model
 ```

-In this example, the command retrieves the information for a model named "my-tuna-model".
-If the model does not exist, it prompts the user to check their available models.

-#### CLI Options

-1. **`--name` / `-n`** (Required):
-   - **Type**: `str`
-   - **Description**: Name of the tuna model to retrieve details for.
-It is a required argument to specify the model.
+It will print all the details related to "my-tuna-model" in an easy-to-read format.

 ### <span style="color:SkyBlue">`clear_failed_models` Command Overview

-The `clear_failed_models` function deletes all failed training models and any related jobs.
-It iterates through all models, identifies those with a training failure status, and deletes them along with any associated jobs or resources.
+Cleaning up failed models is easy with the `clear_failed_models` command.
+It finds all models that failed during training and removes them along with any associated jobs.

 #### Example Usage